hypo69/hypo/pytest/gemini - set 1/en/suppliers/aliexpress/api/errors/__init__.md

 # No actual code to test provided in the prompt.
 # Assuming a hypothetical `exceptions.py` file exists within the same directory
 # with exception classes.
-This example uses dummy exceptions to demonstrate.
+This example uses dummy exceptions to demonStarte.

 # Dummy imports for the example.
 Replace with actual import statements if needed